google/fonts/cc-by-sa/knowledge/modules/introducing_type/lessons/introducing_weights_styles/content.md

 ![Two paragraphs of identical text, with the first set in an upright typeface and the second in its oblique form.](images/1.4.oblique.svg)

-Note, however, that italics and obliques are not mutually exclusive: Although less common, it’s possible for a typeface to have both italic *and* oblique forms, such as such as those in Erik Spiekermann’s FF Real.
+Note, however, that italics and obliques are not mutually exclusive: Although less common, it’s possible for a typeface to have both italic *and* oblique forms, such as those in Erik Spiekermann’s FF Real.

 And then we have [small caps](/glossary/small_caps): small, uppercase letterforms designed to sit alongside lowercase type.
 Just like italics and obliques, small caps offer an alternate form of the alphabet within the same type family.